WORCESTER STATE UNIVERSITY

 A new card shall be issued to the Cardholder after the reported loss or theft is vetted by all parties concerned.

 Cardholder Record Keeping and Expenditure Log Management Responsibilities

-1. Whenever a P-Card purchase is made, either over the counter, by telephone or Internet, the Cardholder is required to retain or maintain documentation as proof of the purchase.
+1. Whenever a P-Card purchase is made, either over the counter, by telephone or Internet, the Cardholder is required to maintain documentation as proof of the purchase.
 This documentation should include at a minimum, the information that a Cardholder is required to verify before signing a P-Card slip or confirming a telephone charge, as outlined in the previous section.

 2. Cardholders shall document P-Card transactions on the P-Card Expenditure Log.

 3. Cardholders will be responsible for certifying as part of this documentation that items purchased by P-Card have been received and the date of receipt.
 Such documentation will be used to verify the purchases listed on the Cardholder's monthly statement of account.